• Skip to primary navigation

 File Explorer Icon in Windows Taskbar

-2. In File Explorer window, click on 3-dots icon in the top-menu bar and select Options in the drop-down menu.
+2. On the File Explorer screen, click on 3-dots icon and select Options in the drop-down menu.

 Open Folder Option in File Explorer Windows 11

-If you are using Windows 10: click on the File Tab in top-menu bar and select Change Folders and Search options in the menu that appears.
+Windows 10: Click on View > Options and select Change Folders and Search options in the menu that appears.

 3. On Folder Options screen, switch to View tab and select Show hidden files, folders, drives option.